 I’ve been a lawyer for close to 30 years, mostly in the field of personal injury.
-I was on the ethics committee in law school, I painstakingly try to play by the rules within my profession, and I’m one of the few lawyers that handles legal malpractice cases against other lawyers, because I don’t like to see innocent people taken advantage of.
+I was on the ethics committee in law school, I painstakingly try to play by the rules within my profession, and I’m one of the few lawyers that handle legal malpractice cases against other lawyers because I don’t like to see innocent people taken advantage of.

 Yet, nonetheless, whether I’m picking a jury or having a casual conversation, I seem to be always defending personal injury lawyers as a whole and explaining that this is an honorable profession, with mostly good lawyers, with good ethics, who actually help people and change lives – which you can’t say that about too many jobs.

 Unfortunately, there is a small group of individuals and firms that cheat, steal and violate the rules, by justifying that everyone else does it, and arguing that the rules are unclear.

 In New York State, the Rules of Professional Conduct, which are crystal clear, govern a lawyer’s conduct and begin with “all attorneys are obligated to maintain the highest ethical standards”.
 These rules are to be enforced by the Appellate Division of State Supreme Court and the local discipline and grievance committees.
 Attorneys who violate the law are subject to discipline, including admonishment, reprimand, censure, suspension, disbarment (which is the permanent revocation of an attorney’s state license, ending his legal career), and could separately face criminal action.